cyberomin/cyberomin.github.io/_posts/2017-05-29-terraform-introduction.md

 *Code XII*

 From the declaration in Code XII, the DO load balancer will only exist if the environment is a production environment.
 Terraform also support operations like `!=, >, <, >=, <= && || !`.

+**Comments**
+One useful part of Terraform is its support for comments.
+I'm not going to stress the need for code commenting as this one is pretty obvious.
+In Code I, we have a `#todo`, this is an example of a comment and this is a single line comment.
+Terraform also supports multi line comments and they are wrapped in `/* */` as seen below
+{% highlight javascript %}
+/*
+This is a multi
+line comment....
+*/
+{% endhighlight %}

 *Disclaimer*